UCSDMorimotoLab/CTRoptimization/docs/_build/html/_sources/_src_docs/optimization_framework/path_optimization.rst.txt

             # Objectives
             self.add_objective('path_objective')

-After the model is built, we now can solve the path optimization problem by running the optimizer and code below:
+After the group is built, we now can solve the path optimization problem by running the optimizer and code below:

 .. code-block:: python